 Thus, make sure you meet the following criteria:

 - You should be including content with keywords that customers may be searching for in Local within your website (such as “same day delivery,” “open 24 hours,” etc.).
-Google My Business will provide you with top keywords in its analytics pane.
+Google My Business (Google My Business Audit For Local Success) will provide you with top keywords in its analytics pane.

 - You should also make sure that you publish this content in a format that is easily crawlable and indexable.